AliAbDev11/To-Do-WebApp/README.md

 # To-Do Like Web App

 A simple To-Do List web application built with Django and MySQL, inspired by Microsoft To Do.
-The application allows users to manage their tasks, create multiple task lists, set priorities, due dates, reminders, and mark tasks as complete.
+The application allows users to manage their tasks, create multiple task lists, due dates, and mark tasks as complete.

 ## Features

 - **User Authentication**: Register, login, and manage tasks specific to each user.
 - **Task Lists**: Organize tasks into different task lists.
 - **Tasks**:
-  - Add tasks with titles, descriptions, priorities, due dates, and reminders.
+  - Add tasks with titles, descriptions, and due dates.
   - Mark tasks as completed.
   - Edit and delete tasks.
-- **Task Prioritization**: Set high, medium, or low priority for tasks.
-- **Task Reminders**: Option to set reminders for tasks (optional: requires celery for notifications).
 - **Task Reordering**: Reorder tasks within a task list (can be enhanced with Sortable.js).

 ## Tech Stack